Glycophorin C: Others

 A duplicated exon 2 has erythrocytes also been reported in Japanese blood donors (~2/10,000).
 This mutation has not been associated with a new antigen.

 Antibodies

 Antibodies to the Gerbich antigens have been associated with transfusion reactions and mild hemolytic disease of the newborn.

 In other studies naturally occurring anti-Ge antibodies have been found and appear to be of no clinical significance.
 Immunological tolerance towards Ge antigen has been suggested.

 Other areas

-High expression of glycophorin C has been associated with a poor prognosis for acute lymphoblastic leukaemia in the Chinese.
+High expression of glycophorin C has been associated with a poor prognosis for acute lymphoblastic leukaemia in Chinese populations.

 Glycophorin C is the receptor for the protein erythrocyte binding antigen 140 (EBA140) of Plasmodium falciparum.
 This interaction mediates a principal invasion pathway into the erythrocytes.
 The partial resistance of erythrocytes lacking this protein to invasion by P. falciparum was first noted in 1982.
 The lack of Gerbich antigens in the population of Papua New Guinea was noted in 1989.

 Influenza A and B bind to glycophorin C.